Coffee For Strength and Performance

 How Much Caffeine Is Right For You?

-Caffeine is an effective tool used to increase performance during intense exercise, and it can even make you stronger!
+Fact: Caffeine is an effective tool used to increase performance during intense exercise (such as weight training or powerlifting).
+And it can even make you stronger!
+That is why strength athletes, weightlifters, and CrossFitters use the effects of coffee for strength and performance benefits.

 We all love coffee, don’t we?